- See a full list of publications

 BA (Zwolle), MA (Nijmegen / Lancaster), PhD (Hull)

-Henrice Altink's main research focuses on racial inequalities in the British Caribbean.
+Henrice's research focuses on social inequalities in the Caribbean.
 Her first book Representations of Slave Women in Discourses on Slavery and Abolition, 1780-1838 came out of her PhD and examined representations of Jamaican slave women in pro- and antislavery writings.

 Her second book Destined for a Life of Service: Defining African Jamaican Womanhood, 1865-1938 also explores race's intersection with gender.
 Drawing upon a wide range of primary materials, including court testimonies, folk tales, and oral history, it looks at the lives of the second-generation of African-Jamaican women born in freedom, in particular their engagement with messages about marriage, motherhood, sexuality, work and citizenship.

-Henrice Altink would welcome inquiries from those interested in postgraduate research into the history of the British Caribbean (especially the 19th and 20th centuries) and African-American history (in particular Antebellum slavery and the Jim Crow era and proto-civil rights).
-Those with an interest in the migration of Caribbean people to the UK and in the interaction between gender, race and sexuality in the modern period are also encouraged to contact her.
+Henrice Altink would welcome inquiries from those interested in postgraduate research into the modern history of the Caribbean.
+She particularly welcomes proposals that examine the process and/or impact of decolonisation.
+Those with an interest in the migration of Caribbean people to the UK are also encouraged to contact her.

 Selection of MA dissertations supervised: